I often get letters that are so passionate about the expressive arts. Here is a letter from a 22-year-old expressive artist.

 5. Document and Practice

-Long before I garnered any therapy or teaching designations, I documented everything I did relating to the expressive arts.
-I decided to became an expert in my own field of interest, which is to meld counselling with intuitive art and writing directives.
-I read art therapy and psychology books.
-I networked everywhere I went.
-I interviewed people who were doing the kind of work I wanted to do.
-I kept ongoing notes on all of my findings.
-I wrote courses and designed workshops.
+Long before I garnered any therapy or teaching designations, I documented everything I did.
+I decided to become an expert in my own field of interest.
+I read art and psychology books.
+I networked.
+I kept ongoing notes of my findings.

 6. Trust Your Emotional Process

-I "schooled" myself very deeply through my own lived experience before seeking formal credentials.
-As a former people pleaser, I was very concerned about being overly influenced by other's thoughts and opinions, and I needed to stay away from standard curriculums.
-I needed to solidify my own curriculum of learning first.
+I "schooled" myself very deeply through my lived experiences before seeking formal credentials.
+As a prior people pleaser, I was very concerned about being overly influenced by academic standards.
+I needed to solidify my own inner curriculum of learning first.

-I privately art journaled and process painted alone in my studio for ten years before I started facilitating art.
+I art journaled alone in my studio for ten years before I started facilitating art.
 I facilitated art with teens in jail and in healthcare with special needs populations without any sort of formal designation.
-I found confidence through living the expressive arts process from the inside out.
+I lived the expressive arts process from the inside out.
 I only pursued extra training once I was financially secure in a full-time job.

 7. Don't Measure Your Worth by the Money You Make

-Do not let the money you make - or do not make - as an expressive artist and facilitator affect your self-esteem.
-I sense that we are in a "proliferation" phase in the healing/expressive arts where many of us are passionately facilitating part-time or on a volunteer basis.
+I sense that we are in a "proliferation" phase in the expressive arts.
+Many of us are passionately facilitating part-time or on a volunteer basis.
 We might need to be open to other streams of income to support our practice.
 There is no failure in this.
+Do not let the money you make - or do not make - as an expressive artist and facilitator affect your self-esteem.

-As we solidify the expressive arts as a valuable emotional healing modality in the world, forerunners such as yourself have to be willing to demonstrate, illustrate and proliferate the work.
+Before we solidify the expressive arts as a valuable healing modality to the mainstream culture, forerunners such as yourself have to be willing to demonstrate, illustrate and proliferate the work.
 Be a living example of the expressive arts in action.
 You are important.
-Trust your passion, and take action on all of your intuitions step-by-step.
+Trust your passion, and take action on your intuitions step-by-step.

 8. Be Part of the Expressive Arts Movement.

-9. Trust your Passion - Intense passion for your unique approach in the expressive arts carves the path to your purpose and can override common consensus opinions about what is possible.
-Daily, practically combining passion with action in my area of interest has carried me far.
-I still make every effort to follow through on every intuition to further my purpose - step-by-step every day.
+9. Trust your Passion - Passion for your unique approach carves the path to your purpose and can override the consensus opinions about what is possible.
+Combining passion with action in my area of interest has carried me far.
+I make every effort to follow through on every intuition - step-by-step - every day.

 10. Always Be Yourself and Never Give Up